AdobeDocs/commerce-operations.en/help/tools/data-migration-tool/configure.md

 ## Work with configuration and mapping files

-The Data Migration Tool uses *mapping files* to enable you to perform custom database mapping between your Magento 1 and Magento 2 databases, including:
+The [!DNL Data Migration Tool] uses *mapping files* to enable you to perform custom database mapping between your Magento 1 and Magento 2 databases, including:

 *  Changing table names